GauBen/svelte-emails/README.md

 ## The dev server

-[SvelteKit](https://kit.svelte.dev) offers a fantastic developer experience to work with Svelte and was just released as stable, so it's a no-brainer to use it.
+[SvelteKit](https://kit.svelte.dev) offers a fantastic developer experience to work with Svelte and was just released as stable, so it is a no-brainer to use it.

 You can clone the whole experiment [from GitHub](https://github.com/GauBen/svelte-emails).
 We will go through the most interesting parts in the rest of the article.